dougeby/IntuneDocs/intune/certificates-scep-configure.md

 7. In the **Certificate Connector** UI:
    1. Select **Sign In**, and enter your Intune service administrator credentials, or credentials for a tenant administrator with the global administration permission.
    2. The account you use must be assigned a valid Intune license.
-   3. After you sign-in, the Intune Certificate Connector downloads a certificate from Intune.
+   3. After you sign in, the Intune Certificate Connector downloads a certificate from Intune.
 This certificate is used for authentication between the connector and Intune.
 If the account you used doesn’t have an Intune license, the connector (NDESConnectorUI.exe) fails to get the certificate from Intune.

       If your organization uses a proxy server and the proxy is needed for the NDES server to access the Internet, select **Use proxy server**.
 Then enter the proxy server name, port, and account credentials to connect.